 Many Boer war veterans would also fight in the trenches of WWI, and the most famous one was Field Marshal Lord Kitchener, who cut an iconic British figure with a mustache and a trench coat.
 His preferred model was the Tielocken model, which had been patented in 1912 as a coat with a strap and a buckle instead of buttons and buttonholes.
 Many officers aspired to follow him, and when he died on a sinking ship during the war, he supposedly wore his trench coat, helping to cement the coat’s by then-legendary status.
 As you can see from the advertisement, the trench coat was beginning to approach it’s traditional configuration.

 Despite, Burberry’s prominent proponents, Aquascutum also had a loyal following that would send back raving letters from the front lines, which would go on to become part of the Aquascutum’s advertising campaigns.
 During WWI, trench coats were cut in different lengths; they were generally shorter and sometimes they would just reach above the knee.
-Moreover, they featured epaulettes and D-rings.
-Almost as popular as the sand, olive, and khaki colors were blue & gray gabardine with a checked lining.
-While some suspect that this was a designer’s invention of the 20th century, checked lined rainwear was in fact the the standard in the 1880s and 1890s.
-There was a period in the mid twentieth century in which trench coats were often lined in plain colors, but today the checked lining is just as distinctive as the outer shell.
+Moreover, they featured epaulets and D-rings.
+Almost as famous as the sand, olive, and khaki colors were blue & gray gabardine with a checked lining.
+While some suspect that this was a designer’s invention of the 20th century, checked lined rainwear was, in fact, the standard in the 1880s and 1890s.
+There was a period in the mid-twentieth century in which trench coats were often lined in solid colors, but today the checked lining is just as distinctive as the outer shell.

 What makes a Trench a Trench?